ufidon/df/hyper.md

 # How to run VirtualBox with Hyper-V acceleration on Windows 10?

-Until Windows 10 v1803, the "Windows Hypervisor Platform" becomes available from version 1803 and this one allows VirtualBox to be based on the native Hyper- V to work next to it.
+The "Windows Hypervisor Platform" becomes available from version 1803 and this one allows VirtualBox to be based on the native Hyper-V to work next to it.

 If you have Windows 10 with version no less than v1803, then VirtualBox can be used with Hyper-V acceleration.

 ## Preparaion
 1. check Windows 10 version no less than v1803
 2. Install all Hyper-V features on Windows 10 as highlighted

-![Install all Hyper-V features](./figs/hypervfeature.png) The last feature *Windows Subsystem for Linux* is NOT needed.
+![Install all Hyper-V features](./figs/hypervfeature.png)

+The last feature *Windows Subsystem for Linux* is NOT needed.

 3. The Hyper-V services is looks like

 ![Hyper-V services](./figs/hypervrunning.png)

 ## Install Ubuntu on VirtualBox with Hyper-V acceleration
 1. Stop Hyper-V at boot, run *Command Prompt* as Administrator,

 ![Stop Hyper-V at boot](./figs/hypervstop.png)

 When you see the output successfull, reboot Windows 10.

 2. After Windows 10 booted, check the *System Information*

 ![All four Hyper-V features are YES](./figs/hypervstopped.png)

 3. Configure VirtualBox virtual machine using Hyper-V acceleration

 ![VirtualBox VM accelerated with Hyper-V](./figs/virtualboxacceleratedwithhyperv.png)

 ![VirtualBox VM settings summary](./figs/virtualboxwithhyperv.png)

 *Now follow typical process to Install VMs using VirtualBox.*

 4. If you see the following error, it means Hyper-V is running, which should be stopped to run VirtualBox VMs.

 ![Running Hyper-V prevents VirtualBox VM from running](./figs/runninghypervkillsvirtualbox.png)

 ## Install Ubuntu with Hyper-V manager
 1. Start Hyper-V at boot, run *Command Prompt* as Administrator,

 ![Start Hyper-V at boot](./figs/startyperv.png)

 When you see the output successfull, reboot Windows 10.

 2. After Windows 10 booted, check the *System Information*

 ![Hyper-V hypervisor is running](./figs/hypervrunning.png)

 3. Use Hyper-V manager create a bare-bone VM,

-![Create a VM in Hyper-V manager](./figs/hypervmanager.png) *Checkpoint is disabled to save disk space.*
+![Create a VM in Hyper-V manager](./figs/hypervmanager.png)

+*Checkpoint is disabled to save disk space.*

 Configure the VM as

-![The Ubuntu VM settings in Hyper-V](./figs/hypervvmsetting.png) *Now follow typical process to Install VMs using VirtualBox.*
+![The Ubuntu VM settings in Hyper-V](./figs/hypervvmsetting.png)

+*Now follow typical process to Install VMs using VirtualBox.*

 Here is Ubuntu 20.04 LTS running in Hyper-V

 ![Ubuntu 20.04 LTS running in Hyper-V](./figs/ubuntuonhyperv.png)

 4. If you see the following error, it means Hyper-V is NOT running, which should be started to run Hyper-V VMs.

 ![Hyper-V is NOT running](./figs/hypervnotrunning.png)